-All cooperators reported an increase in breeding activity and reproductive rate in 2014, but there appears to be a declining trend unlike the "every other" year pattern in spotted owl reproduction that had been historically observed.
+Most cooperators reported average breeding activity and reproductive rates in 2015, but there appears to be a declining trend unlike the "every other" year pattern in spotted owl reproduction that had been historically observed.
 It should also be noted that increases in spotted owl occupancy and reproduction on the Hoopa and Green Diamond study areas have been at least in part attributed to lethal barred owl removal from spotted owl territories.
+2015 was a "bounce-back" year for HRC as the reproductive rate was 0.54, and along with the 2014 rate of 0.49, represents an increasing trend from very low rates (for our study area) of the previous three years.
+However, since the relatively high rates for the years 2008 - 2010 have fallen out of the running average equation, the higher value in 2015 was not enough to return the five-year running average to the target of 0.61.